craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 # South Western
 ## Golden Citizen
 You have spent your life before adventure in the cool and relatively safe underground tunnels of [[The Golden City]].
-You likely have seen conflict only for mere moments before [[Golden Claws]] descended upon the scene and removed the perpetrator permanently.
-This control quickly dissipates at the edges of the city, where Noble Thieves, rowdy gangsters, and neighborhood barons rule small sections that are constantly in conflict.
+You likely have seen conflict occur in the *Inner Ring* only for mere moments before [[Golden Claws]] descended upon the scene and removed the perpetrator permanently.
+This control quickly dissipates at the edges of the city, where Noble Thieves, rowdy gangsters, and neighborhood barons rule small areas of the city that are constantly in conflict.

 You gain +2 to your *Intelligence Score* and a +1 to your *Charisma Score*.
 You are proficient in the *Persuasion* and *Insight* Skills.
 You know [[Desertspeech (language)]] and your choice of one of the following;
 - [[Draconic (language)]]